-So now that festival season is in full swing – with the likes of Download Festival and Glastonbury having set the bar high for 2019, we thought we’d give you a round-up of some of the best (and most bizarre!) bucket-list ideas in the form of festivals from around the world.
+With that in mind, we thought we’d give you a round-up of some of the best (and most bizarre!) bucket-list ideas in the form of festivals from around the world.
 These festivals abroad are sure-fire experiences to get us Brits buzzing with excitement!

 Some of these unique gatherings are based around music, some will have you diving into delicious food and ALL give you a taste of captivating culture.
 So take a look at our list of cheap holidays and find out which one is at the top of your travel bucket list?

 Day of the Dead – Mexico

 If you’re planning a trip to Mexico in the near future, experiencing the festivities of the ‘Day of the Dead’ is truly a unique and memorable experience.

 Many mistakenly think of it as the Mexican version of Halloween, but this isn’t the case.
 This traditional Mexican holiday – more natively called Día de los Muertos – is celebrated throughout Mexico as a way of showing honour, respect and love for deceased family members.

 Up and down the country, flamboyant celebrations get fully underway in the form of street carnivals, parades and parties, all to celebrate the joy of those who once lived and the sanctity of life.
 In 2008, UNESCO even recognised the importance of the holiday by adding it to its list of Intangible Cultural Heritage of Humanity.

 If you’re staying in the beautiful Rivera Maya region or the likes of Playa Del Carmen, then we’d definitely recommend celebrating the Festival of Life and Death at Xcaret park.
 Known for promoting all the natural beauty, history and culture that Mexico has to offer, Xcaret goes all-out when it comes to showcasing the Day of the Dead.